Crew Member Job Profile

-This page is the complete description and details for the summer camp crew member position including job responsibilities, dates, wage, etc. At the bottom of the page you can apply online and download the complete pdf job profile.
+This page is the complete description and details for the summer camp crew member position including job responsibilities, dates, wage, etc. At the bottom of the page you can apply online.

 Job Title/Puesto: Crew Member

 Reports to/Reporta a: Camp Monitors, Welfare Coordinators / Monitores y Coordinadores de Bienestar.

 Responsible for/ Responsible de: Assist the Welfare of all campers within an age group.
 (Possible, throughout the camp changing age groups).
 Assigned to a group of campers and assist with the responsible monitor the camper’s daily routines at camp.